Irma Goeser, 98, of Pocahontas Formerly of Fort Dodge - NewsBreak

 Related

-Funeral services for 77-year-old Cheryl “Cherri” Pyle-Haack of Schaller will be Saturday, October 22nd, at 10 a.m. at St. Paul Lutheran Church in Schaller with burial at Schaller Cemetery.
-Visitation will be Friday from 5-7 p.m. at the funeral home.
-Fratzke and Jensen Funeral Home in Schaller is...
+Services for 92-year-old Ruth Miller of Ruthven will be Monday, October 24th, at 10:30 a.m. at United Methodist Church in Ruthven with burial at Crown Hill Cemetery.
+Visitation will be Sunday from 2-5 p.m. at the funeral home.
+Martin-Mattice Funeral Home in Ruthven is in charge of the arrangements.

 Marlys Lee, 97, of Minnesota Formerly of Ruthven